Lumberjack World Championship: All-Around Lady Jill

+The 2024 Women's All-Around Lady Jill was awarded to Erin LaVoie of Washington State, with second and third slots going to Martha King of Pennsylvania and Kate Wittcowski of Wisconsin, both with very strong performances.

 Tony Wise All-Around Champion

 The Tony Wise All-Around Champion, named after the founder of the Lumberjack World Championships, is awarded each year to the lumberjack who scores the most points.
 The key to the All-Around title is endurance and the ability to compete in as many events as possible.
 The top contestants in every event receive points each day of competition, making it important to make it through early qualifying rounds in as many events as possible.
 Points are given each day for the top six places in each event, with a first place being awarded 6 points, second 5 points and so on.
 There are two exceptions to this.
 Due to the nature of the springboard chop and logrolling, the all-around points for these two events will be scored differently.
 For the springboard, the sixth fastest competitors from Friday's and Saturday's heats receive double the points.
 This is because springboard competitors only get one opportunity to earn all-around points.
 5th and 6th placements are awarded triple points for their final placement.
 This is because the final standings are the only opportunity for logrollers to earn points.

-The Tony Wise All-Around events are: underhand chop, standing chop, springboard chop, double buck, single buck, hot saw, Jack & Jill, logrolling, boom run, 60-foot climb and 90-foot climb.
-Jason Wynyard, who was the 2009 winner, has taken home the crown for 11 years in a row.
+The 2024 Tony Wise All-Around events and winners are: underhand chop (Dale Beams of Australia), standing chop (Matyas Klima of Czech Republic), springboard chop (Adam Lethco of Tennessee), double buck (Logan Scarborough of North Carolina and Adam Lethco of Tennessee), single buck (Adam LaSalle of Wisconsin), hot saw (Ben Marshall of New York), Jack & Jill (Mark Bouquin of New York), logrolling (Thomas Mengwasser of Wisconsin), boom run (Marcel Scott of Nova Scotia, Canada), 60-foot climb (Ben Whelan of Minnesota) and 90-foot climb (Caleb Graves of Tennessee).

+The 2024 Tony Wise Men's All-Around Lumberjack was awarded to Matt Cogar of West Virginia, with Jason Lentz, also of West Virginia, and Matt Slingerland of North Carolina following close behind.

 Sponsors

-The event is sponsored by various companies such as Stihl, Plum Creek Timber, SBI Pepsi, and the local radio stations.